-The seeds are crushed and added to their food for added nutrition.
-The outer fibrous covers are removed from the seeds (much like you would do with sunflower seeds) and the inner kernals are pounded into powder.
-Some of the ways they eat the seeds include adding 2 teaspoons of the seed powder to a porridge that they make from rice, corn, beans and cassava. (which equals approximately ½ tsp seed powder per person).
-They add the powder to the food while hot, right before serving.
-They also add the seeds powder to hot tea, banana juice and mango juice.
+The seeds are crushed and added to food for added nutrition.
+The outer fibrous covers are removed from the seeds (much like you would do with sunflower seeds) and the inner kernels are pounded into powder.
+Some of the ways the seeds are eaten include adding two teaspoons of the seed powder to a porridge that is made from rice, corn, beans and cassava.
+(This equals approximately half teaspoon seed powder per person).
+The powder is added to the food while hot, prior to serving.
+The seed powder is also added to hot tea, banana juice and mango juice.

-Moringa seeds are very high in oleic acid, which is linked to reduced incidence of cardiovascular disease through its ability to lower cholesterol levels and reduce atherosclerosis (hardening of the arteries).
-It also helps to regulate blood glucose levels, so the seeds are said to be great for diabetics.
+Moringa seeds are very high in Oleic Acid which is linked to reduced incidence of cardiovascular disease through its ability to lower cholesterol levels and reduce atherosclerosis (hardening of the arteries).
+The seeds also help to regulate blood glucose levels, therefore, the seeds are said to be great for diabetics.
 The seeds also contain omega 3 and omega 6 EFA’s, and are a rich source of Vitamin C, Vitamin A, and iron.
 The seeds are also shown to have an antibacterial effect.

-People have told me that eating moringa seeds gives them energy and helps to curb their appetite.
-I also notice a calm alertness and sense of wellbeing from eating the seeds.
+People have told me that eating Moringa seeds gives them energy and helps curb their appetite.
+I notice a calm alertness and sense of wellbeing from eating the seeds.
 Combined with Moringa leaves, these two are a treasure trove of nutrients, possibly the closest thing to a multivitamin in a single whole food source.

 One note on eating Moringa Oleifera seeds – unless you harvest your own, do not eat any without first finding out how they are grown to ensure they have not been grown or sprayed with chemicals or pesticides.